Building and Strengthening Social and Economic Sustainability Among New York State Black Farmers

 Year 2 -

 Our first skillshare entitled "The Wisdom of Black Farmers" was virtual and held on March 31, 2022.
 On the panel were Shirley Sherrod, Savi Horne, Karen Washington, Rachid Nuri and Brennan Washington!
 These five Black Farmers have paved the way for current and future Black land stewards.
 Karen Washington facilitated an intimate conversation with her fellow farmers and friends about their journeys navigating the agricultural landscape across the US.
-After the panel discussion we created breakout rooms based geographical region, with a different SARE team member in each of the rooms, gathering data, which has been complied with other skillshare data.
+After the panel discussion we created breakout rooms based on geographical region, with a different SARE team member in each of the rooms, gathering data, which has been compiled with other skillshare data.
 We had 68 black farmers and food systems workers in attendance.

 Our second skillshare was held as a result of the racist massacre that happened at the Tops Supermarket in Buffalo, NY.
 During a co-op development meeting we agreed as a group that we needed to create a safe space for folks to talk, grieve and try to heal.
 "Community Safety Conversation" was held on June 14, 2022, one day one month after the shooting via zoom.
 We had 23 in attendance.
 This was a time to discuss how we a black farmers can continue to farm and protect ourselves and our land.
 The conversation was facilitated by Karen Washington and two respected elders working in the farming and food space in Buffalo, NY.